 Although level of dance is important, equally important factors are potential, willingness to learn, commitment to classes and above all, a positive attitude!
 For further information, please contact the studio.

-Dance Theme Academy has a fantastic parented programs for little ones!
-Baby Stars program is for little stars as from 11 months to 3 years old!
-We have full year programs starting at the age of 3 years old.
+Dance Theme Academy has a fantastic, parented programs for little ones!
+Our Baby Stars program is for little stars from 10 months to 3 years old.
+We have full year programs starting at the age of 2 years old.

 Yes!
-Dance Theme Academy has performed at the Stars of Hope, Festival of Trees, St. Albert Children’s Festival and numerous Seniors Centres.
+Dance Theme Academy has performed at the Festival of Trees, St. Albert Children’s Festival, and numerous Seniors Centres.

 All our programs are very affordable while offering outstanding instruction.
 Short Term Programs are a one-time package fee.

-For Full Year Programs the fees are based on an annual tuition which can be paid in monthly instalments for your convenience.
-Fees include GST.
+For Full Year Programs the fees are based on an annual tuition which can be paid in monthly installments for your convenience.
 When calculating your dance fees, we total the number of weekly hours that your child and/or family is taking.
 There are capped rates for individual students as well as families.